social-collab/social-collab/README.md

 If you notice my files and folders going in an improper direction, please let me know.
 You can reach me at admin@social-collab.org.
 I greatly appreciate it.
 Thanks.

+## ADDITIONAL LICENSE REQUIREMENTS: MUST READ

+Some features you see below may be unique / original ideas that have never been done before.
+They will be marked as such.
+These features may be used solely WITHIN THE SOURCE CODE OF SOCIAL-COLLAB.
+You may use these features IF you are also using social-collab source code.
+You may NOT use these features on a separately-built website.
+Doing so will be considered intellectual-property theft.
+You furthermore agree not to share these ideas without first showing the third-party this paragraph and [this license](https://github.com/social-collab/social-collab/blob/master/LICENSE).

 ## Database Login Required

 This site is fully functional and dependent on the use of a database.
 To work on this website (and test), you'll need to setup a php environment or use a host/vps.
 Change the config.php file in the root to include your database credentials. **DO NOT** make these credentials public.
 Mask (******) them before pushing to github.